 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were given antianxiety drugs.
-Antianxiety drugs are prescribed to patients suffering from anxiety and depression.
+This indicates the percent of residents who were prescribed antianxiety drugs.
+Antianxiety medications are prescribed to residents suffering from anxiety and depression.

 Managing Depression Among Residents